 - How are you going to partner with restaurants?

-- Will you hire couriers, use an outsource delivery company, or the restaurants’ drivers?
+- Will you hire couriers, use an outsourced delivery company, or the restaurants’ drivers?

 After discussing it with your team, it’s time to start working on the first version of your delivery app.
 The majority of services separate apps for customers, restaurants, and couriers for both iOS and Android, but don’t be intimidated by the number of apps!

-The good news, we work with ReactNative – the framework that allows us to develop a delivery app really quickly and use one JavaScript code and one team for both iOS and Android systems.
-Instead of 6 different apps, we could develop just 3, or even one with different interfaces.
+The good news is that we work with ReactNative — the framework that allows us to develop a delivery app really quickly and use one JavaScript code and one team for both iOS and Android systems.
+Instead of six different apps, we could develop just three or even one with different interfaces.

 We always thoroughly discuss it with clients and find the best solution for all parties.
 Based on our previous experience, we gathered key features that are crucial for each side’s delivery app.